Neoshrimp/TheGoodLBoLMods/RngFix/README.md

 ---
 *Change log*

+`2.3.2` Fix IgnoreFactorsTable config not working when set to false. *Thanks, Rokk*

 `2.3.1` Small fix regarding 'unknown' card type.

 `2.3.0` Fix "place a card at the bottom of the drawpile when shuffling" interaction.